AnggaR96s/Reforestation/README.md

-## Have you ever seen fruit preserves being made?
-It's jarring.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.